Effects of nutrient and pharmaceutical additions on stream biofilm biomass, function, and community composition

 We characterized light availability, water temperature, and nutrient concentrations at each study site.
 The Word document "methods_CES" describes our methods for measuring these site characteristics and the analytical methods used to measure nutrient concentrations.
 The CSV file “site_characteristics_CES” contains percent canopy openness, transmitted incoming PAR, transmitted solar shortwave radiation, degree days, total nitrogen, total phosphorus, ammonium, nitrate, soluble reactive phosphorus, total dissolved iron, and total ferrous iron concentrations at each site.

 We examined water column pharmaceutical concentrations at one site on each river using Polar Organic Contaminant Integrative Samplers (POCIS).
-POCIS were deployed for 20-26 days during low- and high-flow periods.
-The masses of 16 pharmaceuticals which had sorbed onto the POCIS were measured using high performance liquid chromatography combined with tandem mass spectrometry.
-We used the resulting pharmaceutical masses and uptake rates reported in the literature to calculate the time-weighted average concentration of each pharmaceutical.
+POCIS were deployed for 20-26 days during summer and fall 2015.
+The masses of 19 pharmaceuticals which had sorbed onto the POCIS were measured using high performance liquid chromatography combined with tandem mass spectrometry.
+The CSV file “POCIS_CES” reports concentrations of pharmaceuticals that accumulated in each POCIS (expressed as ng/POCIS) and time-weighted average concentrations of pharmaceuticals (expressed as ng/L), calculated using the resulting pharmaceutical masses and uptake rates reported in the literature.
 Average daily discharge was calculated using time series discharge data collected by the iUTAH project.
-The CSV file “POCIS_CES” contains time-weighted average concentrations of 16 pharmaceuticals and average daily discharge at each site during low- and high-flow periods.

 Resource Level Coverage